OpenChemistry/tomvizdocs/docs/operator.md

 We welcome contributions to the code base, but sometimes it is preferable to add local operators.
 On startup the application looks for a `tomviz` directory as a folder in your home directory, if found that directory is scanned for operators.
-These will be added to the <code>Custom Transforms</code> menu, and will look just like builtin operators (empty menu shown below with option to import).
+These will be added to the `Custom Transforms` menu, and will look just like builtin operators (empty menu shown below with option to import).

 ![Custom transforms menu](img/custom_transforms.png)